Dendrarborologism/RaspberryPIModules/README.md

 # RaspberryPIModules
-In order from when I worked on them to familiarize myself with embedded systems programming by programming various functions for a pre-configured raspberry pi:
+In order from when I worked on them to familiarize myself with embedded systems programming by programming various functions for a pre-configured raspberry pi running Ubuntu:

 # OnAndOffx5.c
 This file is to be installed as a Kernel module into the pi at your disposal.
 To run it, first ensure that you have set up a pair of SSH authentication keys for the pi